-Leadership support for the exhibition is provided by the Kate W. Cassidy Foundation.
+Leadership support for this exhibition is provided by the Kate W. Cassidy Foundation and Kenneth C. Griffin.

 Major funding is provided by the Dian Woodner Exhibition Endowment Fund, Jack Shear through The International Council of The Museum of Modern Art, and by the Eyal and Marilyn Ofer Family Foundation.